Hyde Park and Regent's Park bombings

 The Hyde Park and Regent's Park bombings were carried out on 20 July 1982 in London, England.
 Members of the Provisional Irish Republican Army (IRA) detonated two improvised explosive devices during British military ceremonies in Hyde Park and Regent's Park, both in central London.

 The explosions killed eleven military personnel: four soldiers of the Blues and Royals at Hyde Park, and seven bandsmen of the Royal Green Jackets at Regent's Park.
 Seven of the Blues and Royals' horses were also killed in the attack.
-One seriously injured horse, Sefton, survived and was subsequently featured on television programmes and was awarded "Horse of the Year".
+One seriously injured horse, Sefton, survived, was featured on television programmes, and was awarded "Horse of the Year".

 In 1987, Gilbert "Danny" McNamee was convicted of making the Hyde Park bomb and jailed for 25 years.
 He served 12 years before being released under the terms of the Good Friday Agreement; his conviction was later quashed.
-In 2013, IRA member John Downey was charged with four counts of murder in relation to the Hyde Park attack; his trial began in January 2014, but collapsed the following month after a ruling upon a letter sent to him by the Metropolitan Police assuring him that he would not be prosecuted over the attack.
+In 2013, IRA member John Downey was charged with four counts of murder in relation to the Hyde Park attack; his trial began in January 2014, but collapsed the following month after a ruling upon a letter sent to him by the Police Service of Northern Ireland assuring him that he would not be prosecuted over the attack.
 On 18 December 2019, the High Court ruled in a civil case that John Downey was an "active participant" in the bombing.

 No one has ever been charged in connection with the Regent's Park bombing.